oelizondo/learn-git/readme.md

 #### [Git for Windows](https://git-scm.com/download/win)

-I recommend downloading GitBash (which comes with the installation) as well to have a more *nix terminal and make things easier.
+I recommend downloading GitBash (which comes with the installation) as well as to have a more *nix terminal and make things easier.

 If you're on a *nix machine, such as Linux or OSX, then you've got nothing to worry about, git already comes with your machine.